 P2P networks can be classified as being either unstructured or structured.
-Chord [1], CAN [2], Pastry [3], Tapestry [4], and P-Grid [5], which use highly structured overlays and use hashing for targeted data placement, are examples of structured P2P networks.
-These P2P networks are all flat designs (P-Grid uses a virtual distributed search tree only for routing purposes).
-Gnutella [6] and KaZaA [7], whose overlays grow organically and use random data placement, are examples of unstructured P2P networks.
+Chord [1], CAN [2], Pastry [3], Tapestry [4], and P-Grid [11], which use highly structured overlays and use hashing for targeted data placement, are examples of structured P2P networks.
+These P2P networks are all flat designs (P-Grid is based on a virtual distributed search tree, but peer nodes are located at the leaves level and the tree is used solely for routing purposes).
+Gnutella [12] and KaZaA [13], whose overlays grow organically and use random data placement, are examples of unstructured P2P networks.

-Ratnasamy et al. [8] explore using landmark nodes to bin peers into groups.
+Ratnasamy et al. [14] explore using landmark nodes to bin peers into groups.
 The basic idea is for each peer to measure its round-trip time (RTT) to M landmarks, order the resulting RTTs, and then assign itself to one of M! groups.
-Our hierarchical DHT schemes bear little resemblance to the scheme in [8].
-Although in [8] the peers are organized in groups according to locality, the lookup algorithm applies only to CAN, does not use superpeers, and is not a multi-level hierarchical algorithm.
+The authors then apply this binning technique to CAN, to construct a locality-aware overlay.
+In this binning-CAN scheme, the node id space is partitioned into M! equal-size portions, one portion corresponding to each group.
+When a peer wants to join the overlay, it pings the landmarks to determine the group, and hence the portion of the id space, to which it belongs; the peer then gets assigned a node id, uniformly chosen from that portion of the node id space.
+This implies that during a lookup, typically short topological hops are taken while the lookup message travels through a group; and then longer topological jumps are taken when the message reaches the boundary of a group.
+Our hierarchical DHT schemes bear little resemblance to the scheme in [14].
+Although in [14] the peers are organized in groups according to locality, the lookup algorithm applies only to CAN, does not use superpeers, and is not a multi-level hierarchical algorithm.

 Our approach has been influenced by KaZaA, an enormously successful unstructured P2P file sharing service.
+(Today, KaZaA has typically several million participating peers at the same time.)
 KaZaA designates the more available and powerful peers as supernodes.
 In KaZaA, when a new peer wants to join, it bins itself with the existing supernodes, and establishes an overlay connection with the supernode that has the shortest RTT.
-The supernodes are connected through a top-level overlay network.
-A similar architecture has been proposed in CAP [9], a two-tier unstructured P2P network.
+The supernodes are connected through a toplevel overlay network, using a proprietary design.
+A similar architecture has been proposed in CAP [15], a two-tier unstructured P2P network that focuses on scalability and stability.
 Our design is a blend of the supernode/hierarchy/heterogeniety of KaZaA with the lookup services in the structured DHTs.

-Brocade [10] proposes to organize the peers in a two-level overlay.
+Brocade [16] proposes to organize the peers in a twolevel overlay.
 All peers form a single overlay O_L .
-Supernodes are typically well connected and situated near network access points, forming another overlay O_H .
-Brocade is not truly hierarchical since all peers are part of O_L .
+Geographically close peers are then grouped together and get assigned a representative called "supernode".
+Supernodes are typically well connected and situated near network access points.
+The supernodes form another overlay O_H , and each of them must somehow announce which peers are reachable through him.
+Brocade is not truly hierarchical since all peers are part of O_L , which prevents it from reaping the benefits of hierarchically organized overlays discussed in section 3.1.